 - whether there was any allowance or reimbursement for such expenses;

 - whether the employee's contract of employment required her to use a portion of her home for work (and the percentage).

 Note that an employee who resides in Quebec and desires to deduct her expenses under the similar provisions contained in the Quebec Taxation Act is required to file a form under that legislation, separately.
+This appears to be the administrative position of Revenue Québec as well.
 Revenue Quebec requires an employee to submit a certification by the Employer (a TP-64.3-V, General Employment Conditions) and an accounting of the expenses by the Employee (TP-59-V, Employment Expenses of Salaried Employees and Employees Who Earn Commissions, or a detailed statement of your expenses.)

 If an employee is entitled to deduct Home Office Expenses from her employment income, she may be able to obtain a rebate of the GST or HST paid on these expenses.
 She can apply for the rebate by completing Form GST370, Employee and Partner GST/HST Rebate Application, and claiming the rebate on line 45700 of her income tax return.
 An employee who receives a GST/HST rebate for such expenses must include the rebate in her income for the year she received it.

 An employee may qualify for a GST/HST rebate if the employee paid GST or HST on certain employment-related expenses, deducted those expenses on her income tax return, and the employer is a GST/HST registrant.
 The employer cannot be a listed financial institution as defined in Part IX of the Excise Tax Act.